Canning Garlic Dill Green Beans

 Rinse the green beans in colander and cut them to fit into the pint jars.
 Pack the green beans into hot, scalded jars.
 To each jar add 1/2 tsp. mustard seeds, 1/2 tsp. dill seeds, and 1 clove of garlic.
 If you would like to make hot green beans, then also add 1 chili pepper to each jar.

 In a nonstick or aluminum saucepan, combine vinegar and water.
 Heat to boiling.
 Pour boiling liquid over beans, leaving 1/4 inch headspace at the tops of the jars.
-Seal and process the jars in a boiling-water canner for 5 minutes.
+You can easily measure the headspace of your jars with this inexpensive canning funnel.

 Follow my canning and preserving board on Pinterest.